 Creating nicotine salt e-liquid is much simpler than you might realise; all that’s necessary is to add an acid to an existing freebase nicotine solution.
 The most popular acid for that purpose is benzoic acid, a common food preservative.
 Other common acids in nicotine salt e-liquids include malic acid, salicylic acid and lactic acid.

 Nicotine salt e-liquid isn’t more satisfying because it’s more natural, because it’s more like real tobacco or because it’s more readily absorbed by the body.
-In fact, as you’ve learned from reading this article, freebase nicotine is actually more bioavailable than nicotine salt, and “real” tobacco – at least as far as cigarettes are concerned – is very often freebased with ammonia, just like freebase nicotine e-liquid.
+As you’ve learned from reading this article, freebase nicotine is more bioavailable than nicotine salt, and “real” tobacco – at least as far as cigarettes are concerned – is very often freebase with ammonia, just like freebase nicotine e-liquid.

 Have you ever attempted to use a high-nicotine e-liquid and found it difficult to inhale?
 The pH of both propylene glycol and vegetable glycerine is close to 7, which is neutral.
 Adding freebase nicotine to an e-liquid increases its pH – and the more nicotine an e-liquid contains, the more alkaline it becomes.
 At a certain point, the alkalinity of the e-liquid becomes so high that it’s no longer possible to inhale it comfortably; the throat hit becomes too overpowering.

 Adding acid adjusts an e-liquid’s pH, making it more neutral and reducing its throat hit.
 The e-liquid can therefore contain a higher concentration of nicotine while remaining enjoyable to use.
 That’s why nicotine salts are more satisfying.
-A nicotine salt e-liquid can contain more nicotine than a freebase nicotine e-liquid – and can be inhaled more deeply – without causing irritation.
+A salt nicotine e-liquid can contain more nicotine than a freebase nicotine e-liquid – and can be inhaled more deeply – without irritating the throat.

 What Vaping Devices Work Best with Nicotine Salts?

-For more information regarding our products, for advice on stopping smoking, or anything else, please see our Vaping 101 series of articles alternatively do not hesitate to contact us and our customer services team will be available to assist.
+For more information regarding our products, advice on stopping smoking, or anything else, please see our Vaping 101 series of articles.
+Alternatively, do not hesitate to contact us and our customer services team, who will be available to assist.